Class 7 Light Notes

 Definition of Light

-- Light is a radiation or a form of energy that enables us to see objects.
+- Light is a form of energy that enables us to see objects around us.

 - Light travels from one place to another in a straight line.